-To host an ACVIM-approved cardiology RTP, the SI must be a veterinary medical facility with a minimum of 1 ACVIM cardiology Diplomate(s), and/or ECVIM-CA cardiology Diplomate(s), and an engaged faculty and staff active in a variety of disciplines and veterinary specialties.
-The CRTC prefers that a Board-certified internist, clinical pathologist and/or anatomic pathologist, anesthesiologist, radiologist, and surgeon be located at the SI; however, it is not required.
+To host an ACVIM-approved cardiology RTP, the SI must be a veterinary medical facility with a minimum of 1 ACVIM cardiology Diplomate, and/or 1 ECVIM-CA cardiology Diplomate(s), and an engaged faculty and staff active in a variety of veterinary disciplines and specialties.

+The CRTC prefers that a Board-Certified internist, clinical pathologist and/or anatomic pathologist, anesthesiologist, radiologist, and surgeon be located at the SI; however, it is not required.